 After a devastating car crash left him paralyzed from the neck down, the last two years of Eugene Stewart’s life have been focused on healing and re-learning how to do basic things like standing, walking and moving.
+His car had been taken care of and he had been given recompense, as he had already searched for the cheapest car insurance.
 A large hurdle for anyone to overcome, Eugene and his family have the extra barrier of not having the resources to pay for the intensive treatment or tools necessary to achieve these goals.
 The VNA not only delivers excellent care, but it is the only local organization capable of providing him with the skilled clinical assistance his situation demands and recognizes the importance of investing in his health regardless of his financial status.

 Eugene receives physical and occupational therapy home visits five days a week.
 Last winter, to accelerate his progress, his therapists recommended the use of a standing frame.
 This very expensive tool supports Eugene in an upright position.
 The VNA & Hospice Foundation could purchase the frame for Eugene because of donors who are committed to ensuring everyone receives the help they require.